Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Conclusions: Frontiers of quantum knowledge and HBAR proposals

-The emergence of a quantum-thermodynamic framework for black holes has been a remarkable development that has made explicit the subtle interplay between quantum physics and relativistic spacetime.
-One cannot overstate the central role played by black hole thermodynamics and the Hawking effect in the frontiers of contemporary theoretical physics.
+The emergence of a quantum-thermodynamic framework for black holes is a remarkable development that has made explicit the subtle interplay between quantum physics and relativistic spacetime following the seminal discoveries of Refs.~\cite{bekenstein-S_1972, bekenstein-S_1973,bardeen-carter-hawking1973, hawking74,hawking75,hawking76}, and with similar results for accelerated systems~\cite{Fulling-1973_CFQ,Davies-1975_Unruh,unruh-notes,ufd}.
+As a result, one cannot overstate the central role played by black hole thermodynamics and the Hawking effect in the frontiers of contemporary theoretical physics.
 The fact that quantum physics is compatible with gravity in a semiclassical limit is a nontrivial test of robustness that points to a possible theory of quantum gravity.
 Most importantly, the paradoxes involved by the standard Hawking effect and the black hole information paradox are topics of current interest~\cite{BH-InfoLoss_review-Mathur-2009, BH-InfoLoss_review-Perez-2017, BH-InfoLoss_review-Almheiri-2021, BH-InfoLoss_review-Raju-2021} that suggest further compatibility via quantum information theory---but this still remains an open problem.